 10th Gurkha Rifles Ivory* Kothimora Kukri.

-A beautiful high quality original 10th Gurkha Rifles Kothimora style Gurkha Kukri knife with Ivory handle, complete with karda, chakmak and hanger band, all in excellent condition.
+A beautiful high quality original 10th Gurkha Rifles Kothimora style Gurkha Kukri knife with white bone handle, complete with karda, chakmak and hanger band, all in excellent condition.

 Overall: 37 cm long Kukri